The concordance invariant tau in link grid homology: Cobordisms

 It is a standard result in Morse theory that a link cobordism can be decomposed into five standard cobordisms.
 We find maps in homology for each case.
 From now on, given a link $L_i$, we denote with $D_i$ one of its grid diagrams.

 \begin{enumerate}[i)] \item \emph{Identity cobordism}.
-This cobordism, with no critical points (Figure \ref{Identity}), represents a sequence of Reidemeister moves; in other words $L_1$ and $L_2$ are equivalent.
+This cobordism, with no critical points (Figure \ref{Identity}), represents a sequence of Reidemeister moves; in other words $L_1$ and $L_2$ are smoothly isotopic.
 At the end of Section \ref{section:homology} we remarked that filtered homology is a link invariant; more precisely what we have is a filtered quasi-isomorphism between $\widehat{GC}(D_1)$ and $\widehat{GC}(D_2)$.
 This, as we know, induces a filtered isomorphism in homology.

 \item \emph{Split cobordism}.
 This cobordism (right in Figure \ref{Saddle}) represents a band move when $L_2$ has one more component than $L_1$.
 Take $D_1$ with a $2\times 2$ square with two $X$-markings, one at the top-left and one at the bottom-right; then we claim that $D_2$ is obtained from $D_1$ by deleting this two $X$-markings and putting two new ones: at the top-right and the bottom-left, as shown in Figure \ref{Band}.

 In order to construct the complex $\widehat{GC}(D_2)$ we need to create one more special $O$-marking on the new component of $L_2$.
 To avoid this problem we first consider the identity map in the filtered $\widetilde{GC}$ theory

 which clearly is a chain map since now every $O$-marking is special; moreover it induces an isomorphism in homology, that preserves the Maslov grading, and a direct computation gives that it is filtered of degree 1.